 At the end of the 2002/03 season the club said goodbye to its home at Feethams and moved into the new ground at Neasham Road.
 In the last game at Feethams Darlington played out a 2-2 draw with Leyton Orient on an emotional day, which also saw many former Darlington players return to the club as guests, one of them from as far away as California.
 The opening match at Darlington’s new home saw a huge crowd of 11,600 people attend but Kidderminster Harriers won 2-0.

-Despite being under new ownership the following season, the club was relegated out of the Football League into the Conference for the second time in its history.
-The fans thought that there was a bright new beginning when Quakers battled through to Wembley for the third time in the FA Trophy – overturning a two goal deficit against Gateshead in the semi final along the way – and on this occasion the previous despair turned into sheer delight when Chris Senior headed a last minute winner.
+Despite being under new ownership the following season (2009-10), the club was relegated out of the Football League into the Conference for the second time in its history.
+The fans thought that there was a bright new beginning when Quakers battled through to Wembley for the third time in the FA Trophy – overturning a two goal deficit against Gateshead in the semi final along the way – and on this occasion the previous despair turned into sheer delight when Chris Senior headed a last minute winner against Mansfield.

 Unfortunately the win was not a springboard for success, and by the turn of 2012, the club was back into administration for the third time.
 After overcoming several difficult hurdles and negotiating for many hours, a supporters group took control of the club with the aim of making it stable once again, but the FA controversially ruled, despite an appeal, that Quakers should be demoted from the Conference back to the Northern League – -an unprecedented drop of four divisions.

 The new look club, now under fan ownership, wisely decided to leave the costly Arena and agreed a groundshare with Bishop Auckland at Heritage Park twelve miles away.
-Despite the relegation, the fans stood by the club, and an average attendance record for the Northern League of over 1,300 – around three times the previous best – saw Quakers win the Northern League title and promotion to the Evostik League First Division North with a triple hundred of points, goals and goal difference ahead of previous champions Spennymoor Town.
+Despite the relegation, the fans stood by the club, and an average attendance record for the Northern League of over 1,300 – around three times the previous official best in the league – saw Quakers win the Northern League title and promotion to the Evostik League First Division North with a triple hundred of points, goals and goal difference ahead of previous champions Spennymoor Town.
+It was a magnificent performance, considering that when Martin Gray took over in the summer of 2012, the club only had one player!